 Any list about a platform that houses a Kingdom Hearts game is quite clearly going to feature the beloved Square Enix franchise, and given the titles are responsible for precious gaming memories for the PT team, this addition is not surprising.
 In fact, Kingdom Hearts: Birth by Sleep is a must-play for any and all PSP owners, what with its fun gameplay, combat, and satisfying story.

 To discover even more about this universe, make sure you check out our Kingdom Hearts games list.
+Better yet, learn about the Kingdom Hearts characters with our Kingdom Hearts Axel, Kingdom Hearts Sora, and Kingdom Hearts Aqua guides.

 Put the pedal to the metal and burn some rubber in Burnout Legends, a standout PSP game that deserves a spot on your shelf.
 You get to take part in races, perform outrageous stunts, and unlock a whole garage full of cars.
 Trust me, this is a must-own for car game lovers everywhere, and it’s one of the finest games on the PSP.
+For more great experiences like this, drive by our list of the best car games on Nintendo Switch and mobile.

 Metal Gear Solid: Peace Walker